Advice

 temperature: 27 degrees | rainfall: 20mm

-The beginning of the peak safari season.
+The beginning of the peak season.
+There is very little rain at this time of year and days are known to be nice and sunny.
 The land dries further and spotting game becomes much easier.
-The Great Migration moves further North in full flow and elephants gather in Tarangire National Park.
+The Great Migration moves further north in full flow and elephants gather in Tarangire National Park.

 Tanzania in August